Heritage Crafts: See Traditional Skills in Action

 Natural Dyeing & Weaving

-The Outside Dyers demonstrate the traditional practice of natural dyeing.
+The Outside demonstrate the practice of natural dyeing using plant materials alongside traditional weaving techniques.

 • A woman dressed in 1940s style cloths sits by a table filled with rag rug scraps and tools